Key Concepts

 Model Context Protocol (MCP)

-MCP is how Brief connects to AI coding agents like Cursor, Windsurf, and VS Code.
+MCP is how Brief navigates AI coding agents like Cursor, Claude Code, Windsurf, and VS Code to the context they need.

 What Brief Provides via MCP

-When you ask your AI coding agent a question, it can:
+When you ask your AI coding agent a question, Brief navigates it to:

-- Check Current State ("Do we already have Y?")
+- Current State ("Do we already have Y?")

 - Create new documents with your approval